-Why choose Cambridge IGCSE Geography?
+Why choose to study GCSE Geography?

 - An understanding of the processes which affect physical and human environments;